STaM is Hebrew acronym for Sefer (a book), Tefillin and Mezuzahs.

 Complying with Halachic law, he creatively extends the Jewish ceremonial art tradition and has devoted himself to creating original parchment manuscripts based on sacred Hebrew Scriptures.

 In 2004, Avraham Borshevsky scribed a unique kosher Mezuzah parchment recognized as a masterpiece of Hebrew sacred calligraphy.
 It has been documented by Guinness World Records™ as the world’s largest.

-Artworks of Avraham Borshevsky on parchment are located in museums and private collections of dozens of countries around the world.
+Artworks of Avraham Borshevsky on parchment are located in museums, synagogues and private collections of dozens of countries around the world.

 The World Calligraphy Museum in Moscow, Russia